patcoston/black-jack/README.md

 - Player Stands - Bug: Dealer Plays, thinks it wins with lower score.

+- Bug: Edge Case: Split and one or both hands gets 21, then dealer gets 21, it shows Win, not Tie

+- Bug: Disable Split button after Split

 ## How the code works

 - Get the card data from the API and store in array cards[]